CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

 Set up directories and permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ensure that all users who should have access to CARTA belong to a group that identifies them (assumed here to be called ``carta-users``).
+Also ensure that LDAP has been set up correctly.

 .. code-block:: shell